yushiangfu/study-notes/~network.md

 ### accept()

-After the client connects to the server, it waits for acceptance.
+After the client invokes connect() to connect to the server, it waits for acceptance.
-Once server decides to accept the request, it prepares another pair of socket and file for real data transmission.
+When the server decides to accept the request, a socket and file pair are prepared on the server side for actual data transmission.
+Simultaneously, the client side updates its socket state to CONNECTED.
-Till this stage, both sides have been through the famous three-way handshake of TCP and officially establish the connection.
+At this stage, both sides have completed the well-known three-way handshake of TCP and officially established the connection.

 ```
   client                                                    server